Updated: March 12, 2015

 This section provides an overview of the architecture of Service Bus for Windows Server, including the platform stack, the execution process system, farm solutions, scale out, and high availability.

 Service Bus for Windows Server Overview

-Service Bus for Windows Server is a set of installable components for Windows that provides Service Bus messaging capabilities (similar to the capabilities found in the Service Bus).
+Service Bus for Windows Server is a set of installable components for Windows that provides Service Bus messaging capabilities (similar to the capabilities found in Service Bus).
 Service Bus for Windows Server enables you to build, test, and run loosely-coupled, message-driven applications in self-managed environments and on developer computers.
 Service Bus queues offer reliable message storage and retrieval with a choice of protocols and APIs.
 Building on the same foundation as queues, Service Bus topics provide rich publish/subscribe capabilities that allow multiple, concurrent subscribers to independently retrieve filtered or unfiltered views of the published message stream.